MstMoonshine/FSPL/doc/stage2/stage2.md

 There is a mutual recursion here: for function equivalence we will be needing structrual equivalence and for structral equivalence we need `sameType` for each field in turn.

-### Type information recording
+### Type information recording during declaration
-- Add the identifiers into the symbol table;
+- Deduct the type for the identifiers during declaration;
 - Add the type information at the same time.

 ### Type checking in expressions